Madhvacharya

-Madhvacharya was born on the west coast of Karnataka state in 13th-century India.
+Madhvacharya was born at Pajaka near Udupi on the west coast of Karnataka state in 13th-century India.
 As a teenager, he became a Sanyasi (monk) joining Brahma-sampradaya guru Achyutapreksha, of the Ekadandi order.
 Madhva studied the classics of Hindu philosophy, and wrote commentaries on the Principal Upanishads, the Bhagavad Gita and the Brahma Sutras (Prasthanatrayi), and is credited with thirty seven works in Sanskrit.
 His writing style was of extreme brevity and condensed expression.
 His greatest work is considered to be the Anuvyakhyana, a philosophical supplement to his bhasya on the Brahma Sutras composed with a poetic structure.
 In some of his works, he proclaimed himself to be an avatar of Vayu, the son of god Vishnu.

 Madhvacharya was a critic of Adi Shankara's Advaita Vedanta and Ramanuja's Vishishtadvaita Vedanta teachings.
 He toured India several times, visiting places such as Badrinath, Bengal, Varanasi, Dwaraka, Goa and Kanyakumari, engaging in philosophical debates and visiting Hindu centres of learning.
-Madhva established the Krishna Mutt at Udupi with a murti secured from Dwarka Gujarat in CE 1285.
+Madhva established the Krishna Mutt at Udupi with a murti secured from Dwarka Gujarat in 1285 CE.